International trade offers businesses across the world a wide range of benefits.

 Nothing in life is smooth sailing, let alone business.

-So, know the risks of your trade.
+So, know the risks of your international trade.
 Common ones include currency fluctuations, political instability, and supply chain disruptions.

 Creating a mitigation plan will help reduce these risks.
 These could include undertaking risk assessments, diversifying suppliers, and creating financial reserves.